gbganalyst/ezekiel-website/README.md

    - **Projects page** – showcase at least one data science project with description.
    - **Contact** – provide ways for people to reach you.
 3. Publish the site online.
-4. Submit your portfolio link via the form: [https://bit.ly/gbganalyst-portfolio-training](https://bit.ly/gbganalyst-portfolio-training)
+4. Share the link to your portfolio with the training community.

 ## 📦 Deliverable